 This bank building is in Fredericksburg Texas.
 It was originally Community Savings but at the time these photos were taken it was a Gauranty Bank.
 I went by the bank the day after July 4th in 2001 and talked with the lady who manages the bank and told her about this web site and what I was up to.
 She was nice enough to take me down in the basement to show me around.
 I can't remember her name now but she had worked there since it was Community Savings Association.
 I think this building was built in the late 1950s or early 1960s.
 It has some nice "Mid-century Modern" design elements that I have featured on my other site www.cosmicool.com.

 Here is closer view of the southeast wing of the building.
 There are offices separate from the bank on the ground level floor.
-It looks to me like this building was built with fallout shelter space as part of the design.
+It looks to me like this building was built with fallout shelter space as part of the design (this was called slanting).
 This southeast wing follows the standard suggestions in civil defense architectural literature for including community rooms as fallout shelter space.
-It might be just a coincidence but that's the way it looks to me from my warped shelter mind.
+It might be just a coincidence but that's the way it looks to me.

-Here is the entrance under the east overhang prominently marked with a fallout shelter sign.
+Here is the entrance under the southeast overhang prominently marked with a fallout shelter sign.
 A wide double stairway leads down on each side.

-Here is, what I call, the community room looking towards the outside double door entrance/exit.
+Here is, what I call, the "community room" looking towards the outside double door entrance/exit.
 The double doors can be seen at far end of room.
 I asked the bank manager if the shelter was ever stocked with supplies and she said that it wasn't.
 The basement area is only under the southeast wing.
 It doesn't extend under or have any access to the bank above.
-The rear exit of the basement area comes up to the parking lot level and out the back of the southeast wing.
+There is a single stairway rear exit of the basement area that comes up to the parking lot level and out the back of the southeast wing.

 This hallway is at the northwest end of the basement.
-The exit at end of hallway leads to stairway that opens to back of of the building as mentioned above.
+The exit at end of hallway leads to stairway that opens to the back of of the building as mentioned above.
 The other shelter sign here used to have a capacity sticker.
-The capacity sticker was peeled off (as usual) so I couldn't tell what the intended capacity was.
+The capacity sticker was peeled off (as usual with low mounted shelter signs) so I couldn't tell what the intended capacity was.